Hydrat-Agency/Grogu-CMS/README.md

 Please read the [laravel-seo-scanner documentation](https://github.com/vormkracht10/laravel-seo-scanner) for more details.

-If you plan on using the forms with an embed [ALTCha](https://altcha.org), please make sure to set the required environment variables :
+If you plan on using our Livewire form component with an embed [ALTCha](https://altcha.org), please make sure to set the required environement variables :

 ```env
 ALTCHA_HMAC_KEY={generated_random_key}